 Project 2-Zero is Nelson Airport’s plan to ensure a resilient and successful future for the home of aviation in Nelson-Tasman.

-That’s important because the airport is nationally and regionally significant infrastructure, enabling lifeline services during times of emergency and an alternative supply route in the event of road disruption.
+The airport is nationally and regionally significant infrastructure, enabling lifeline services during times of emergency and an alternative supply route in the event of road disruption.
 It’s also critical for the health of the region’s economy, community wellbeing, and connectivity within New Zealand.

 Project 2-Zero aims to alter Nelson Airport's existing designations and zoning in the Nelson Resource Management Plan to provide the necessary planning approvals to support Nelson Airport’s future operations – including the ability to extend the airport's main existing runway to the north within the next 10 – 15 years.